CompSysBio-F21/github-cheatsheet/index.md

 Once you have made these changes, verify that you can run the code and then `add` and `commit` it.
 Congrats, you have resolved the merge!

 For more information, see [Resolve Merge Conflits in Git](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line).
-Here's another, more in-depth tutorial about [Git merge conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).
+Here's another, more in-depth tutorial about [git merge conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).